 BurRapid™ Intracranial Access Platform

-Critical Innovations is developing this patented technology through Defense Health Agency (DHA) Phase II SBIR funding and Phase III funding via MTEC.
+Critical Innovations is developing this patented technology through Defense Health Agency (DHA) Phase IIE SBIR funding and Phase III funding via MTEC.
 BurRapid™ is a paradigm-shifting medical device that immediately advances state-of-the-art Traumatic Brain Injury (TBI) care while providing a platform for future integration of additional devices and advanced technologies.
 BurRapid™ seeks to make emergent neurosurgical procedures (e.g. extra-axial hematoma drainage, invasive ICP monitoring, ventriculostomy) easier to perform, while allowing task shifting to a wider range of medical providers in addition to neurosurgeons.
-As demonstrated in an ACURO-approved large animal model of epidural hemorrhage, the simplified system will be able to stabilize and monitor TBI casualties, by mitigating and preventing secondary brain injury from increased intracranial pressure (ICP).
+As demonstrated in an ACURO-approved large animal model of epidural hemorrhage, the simplified system will be able to stabilize TBI casualties by preventing and mitigating secondary brain injury from bleeding and increased intracranial pressure (ICP).
 Although such surgical procedures are well-established and evidence-based interventions for moderate-to-severe TBI, they were previously only available from a neurosurgeon in a controlled hospital environment.
 The streamlined, ruggedized, portable, and field-deployable BurRapid™ system allows these life-saving surgical techniques to be task-shifted to earlier echelons of care.

 Donaldson Decompression Needle™